K-Pop Star Hunt: Results

-Season 3 (2013-2014)
+Season 3 (2013–2014)

 The third season is organized by Channel M, a regional Asian Kpop channel jointly owned by CJ E&M and Fox International Channel, with fully training support from FNC Entertainment, one of the top music labels in Korea, which houses idol band groups, such as CNBLUE and FT ISLAND including Ace Of Angels (AOA) and soloist, Juniel, and produced by Singapore-based, award-winning television production company, The Moving Visuals Co.
 Singaporean airline Scoot has come on board as the title sponsor for this season.
-The season premier in 24 November 2013.
+The season premiere is 24 November 2013.

-The audition for Season 3 starts on August 1, 2013 for the first phase of online video submission.
+The audition for Season 3 starts on August 1, 2013, for the first phase of online video submission.

 The overall winner for the 3rd season will get an amazing benefits including a contract with CJ E&M and FNC Entertainment, intensive 6 – 12 months K-pop training in Korea, one collaboration song with one FNC artiste, solo debut in Korea and/or their native country, and participation in the 2014 Global M Countdown.

 Countries that Season Auditions were held at: